PhilipQuirke/SkyCombAnalystHelp/Flight.md

 A downwards orientation minimises the depth of foliage between the thermal camera and the animal, and increases detection rates.

 You can use a straight-down camera angle (aka 90 degrees down angle).
-If your thermal camera has "vertical field of vision" (VFOV) of say 20 degrees, then using a camera down angle of 80 degrees means the thermal video can see 80 +/- 10 degrees.
+If your thermal camera has "vertical field of vision" (VFOV) of say 30 degrees, then using a camera down angle of 75 degrees means the thermal video can see 75 +/- 15 degrees.
-That is the video covers 70 to 90 degrees.
+That is the video covers 65 to 90 degrees.

-In all cases, record the "down angle" you used as SkyComb Analyst (currently) needs you to tell it this figure (as it is not stored in the Flight Log).

-A strongly "down" camera angle increases the accuracy of the height above ground of the detected objects calculated by SkyComb Analyst.
+Modern drones record the direction the camera was pointing, in the flight log, frame by frame.
+Where supported, SkyComb Analyst uses this very useful feature and information.

+This very useful feature was introduced in DJI SDK 4.3 and is incorporated into at least these DJI drones:
+- DJI Mavic Air 2
+- DJI Mavic 2 Pro/Zoom
+- DJI Phantom 4 Pro V2.0
+- DJI Inspire 2
+- DJI Matrice 200 series
+- DJI Matrice 600 series

+For older / less capable drones, you will need to maintain a steady "camera down angle" during the flight, remember this andgle, and enter this figure into SkyComb Analyst later.

 ## Display the thermal video in gray scale
 Thermal camera videos can be shown in a number of different display modes.
 A common mode is "Red is hot".